Vakon84/micro_8088/BIOS/README.md

 # Micro 8088 - BIOS Binary Images

 This directory contains BIOS binary images.
-See [8088 BIOS](https://github.com/spark2k06/8088_bios) GitHub repository for the source code.
+See [8088 BIOS](https://github.com/spark2k06/8088_bios) GitHub repository for the source code of alternative version.

 # Update from ROM file into Micro 8088 system